 Safeguarding

-Safeguarding is always a priority at Burrington C of E Primary School.
+Safeguarding is always our highest priority at Burrington C of E Primary School.

-The school safeguarding policy is also available on the policies area of the website.
+The school safeguarding policy is available below and on the policies area of the website.

 What is Safeguarding?